 The method of payment for your food is also different to primary schools.
-Most secondary’s operate a “cashless system” which means that you will either have a plastic card or use a fingerprint reader at the till.
-Both systems require money to be loaded on to your account.
-You will be able to top using one or more of the following methods (please check school for your options):
+Most secondary’s operate a “cashless system” which means that you will use a fingerprint reader at the till.
+Our system requires money to be loaded on to your account via ParentPay.

 If you have any queries about any part of the meals service please speak with our Catering Team in school on 01246 568441